 The GPS that’s already on your phone will allow you to locate yourself on any map, and you can record where you are with placemarks.

 Track your progress and see how your mates fared on their ride with the Strava app.

 Strava is basically a bit like a social network for outdoorsy people.
 But instead of sharing memes and snaps of your dog, you can record your runs or rides while sharing the highlights with your mates.

-You can track your activities while seeing all of your stats like your speed and distance.
-You can see how you went on different sub-sections as well.
+You can track your activities while seeing all of your stats like your speed and distance, plus monitor you went on different sub-sections as well.
 This app is compatible with a lot of GPS watches and other activity trackers which is a bonus.
-If you’ve got a Suunto watch, they’ve got a similar app called Suunto Movescount which might be a good choice for you instead.

 Strava also has a really easy to use interface, so you can get the hang of it pretty quickly without any dramas.